 Local-primary focus, so no stream-focused or stream-exclusive players.
 Apps that support both local and cloud functionality but work just as well in “local-only” mode are fair game.

-This revision contains a myriad of improvements provided by multiple individuals and would not exist in its current form without their help.
-Each are credited at the end of the article, and many thanks to them all for their contributions to this site and the Wireguard community.
+This guide contains numerous enhancements from multiple individuals and would not exist in its current, vastly improved form without their help.
+Each are credited at the end of the article.
+Many thanks to them for their contributions to this site and the Wireguard community.